camunda-community-hub/camunda8-greenfield-installation/README.md

 2. Make sure that `kind` is installed (https://kind.sigs.k8s.io/)

 3. Use `Makefile` inside the `kind` directory to create a k8s cluster.
-Again, keep in mind that this is a weird, emulated kubernetes cluster.
+Again, keep in mind that this is an emulated kubernetes cluster meant only for development!

        cd kind
-       make k8s

-# Install Camunda 8 Environment

-If you haven't already, make sure to follow the Prerequisite steps for your specific cloud provider.
-At this point, you should have a Kubernetes Cluster created on the cloud provider of your choice.

-To start a basic Camunda environment, run the following:

-     make camunda

-Be patient, this can take several minutes for nodes to auto scale and for services to start.

-By default, this command will create a Camunda 8 environment that includes Zeebe Brokers, the Zeebe Gateway, Elasticsearch, Operate, and Tasklist.

-When you're finished, or want to start over, you can remove camunda by running:

-    make clean-camunda
+       make

 # Cleaning Up

 Unless this is a production environment, remember to clean things up!
 These can cost quite a lot of money if you leave them running.

 Run `make clean` to completely delete all kubernetes objects as well as the cluster.